mrismanaziz/Reforestation/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## Two silk worms had a race.
+They ended up in a tie.